UofTActuarial/UofTActuarial.github.io/content/authors/Andrei-Badescu/_index.md

 # - Former Graduate Students
 ---

-Andrei Badescu is a professor of actuarial science in the Department of Statistical Sciences at the University of Toronto (Canada).
+Andrei Badescu is a professor of actuarial science in the Department of Statistical Sciences and the current Director of the [Master of Financial Insurance](https://mfi.utoronto.ca/) at the University of Toronto (Canada).
 He is an associate editor at *Insurance: Mathematics and Economics*.

+For more information, refer to his personal website [here](https://badescua.github.io/).

 Email: andrei [dot] badescu [at] utoronto [dot] ca